Inclusive Initiative Provides Safe Space For Dialogue

 “This is near and dear to me as one who teaches courses that investigate racial issues.
 I hope all students will see we are in this together and while we all have our prejudices, it's important that we understand them,” said History Dept. Chair Dr. Lisa Hill, who implemented a similar series of workshops at Flint Hill Prep School in Virginia.

-Dr. Hill and administrators John Greenawalt and Kim Porto spearheaded the initiative, the first of which will be 90 minutes long and allow students and faculty to get to know one another and share their stories.
+Dr. Hill and administrators John Greenawalt and Kim Porto spearheaded the initiative, the first of which was 90 minutes long and allowed students and faculty to get to know one another and share their stories.
 The second discussion will focus on “differences you can see” and the third “differences you can’t see,” all of which are planned for later in the school year according to Mr. Greenawalt.

 “The dialogues will provide a safe space for students to discuss their sense of the world and how they fit into it.
 They will also discover some prejudices they may have and were unaware.
 This is a great chance for them to talk about what they feel and, more importantly, explore why,” explained Dr. Hill.